-Omega-6 isn't as widely available in healthy, natural food sources as Omega-3, but two of the places it is available in abundance are vegetable oil and soybean oil.
+Omega-6 is is available in abundance are vegetable oil and soybean oil.
 As you know, I don't recommend cooking with or ingesting food made with either oil.
 Unfortunately, most processed foods are made with these oils, and some estimates suggest that as much as 20 percent of the calories in a typical American diet come from soybean oil!

 - Avoid processed foods.
 I know I've said it a million times by now, but this is essential for a host of reasons - including the fact that processed foods will probably give you several days worth of Omega-6s in a single serving.
 Cut them out completely, and go for natural sources of this essential fatty acid instead.

 - Eat more nuts and seeds.
-You won't have as many different options when it comes to Omega-6s as you do with Omega-3s, but this is one food category that offers plenty of variety.
+This is one food category that offers plenty of Omega-6 variety.
 Almonds, pistachios, walnuts, pumpkin seeds, flax seeds, sesame seeds - you name it!
 You can also get a healthy serving of Omega-6s from natural, organic nut butters.

 - Choose your meats wisely.
 Chicken and other kinds of meats also provide an excellent serving of Omega-6s.
 Add nitrate- and nitrite-free bacon or sausage to your breakfast and start the day with a healthy dose.